Anushiya Shrestha

 SELECTED PUBLICATIONS

-Shrestha, A., S. Yakami, and D. Roth. (forthcoming).
+• Shrestha, A., D. Roth, and S. Yakami.
+2022.
 From royal canal to neglected canal?
-Changing use and management of a traditional canal irrigation system in peri-urban Kathmandu Valley. (accepted for publication In: Narain, V. and Roth, D. (Eds.)
-Water Security, Conflict and Cooperation in Peri-Urban South Asia.
-Springer Nature Switzerland AG. (in press).
+Changing use and management of a traditional canal irrigation system in peri-urban Kathmandu Valley.
+In: Narain, V. and D. Roth (Eds.)
+Water Security, Conflict and Cooperation in Peri-Urban South Asia Flows across Boundaries, pp. 45-66.
+Springer Nature Switzerland AG.

 Related Links